-- Summer internships, summer programs, jobs, or travel: Use your summer time wisely as this is stuff great college admissions essays and Common App essays are made of!
+- Summer internships, summer programs, jobs, or travel: Use your summer time wisely as this stuff make great college admissions essays and Common App essays!
 Just make sure you’re doing SOMETHING and the more interesting the better.
-You’re going to be asked one way or the other whether in your applications or your college admissions interview what you did over your summer(s).
+You’re going to be asked one way or the other whether in your applications or your college admissions interview, what you did over your summer(s).

 - Start brainstorming ideas for your Common App essay: September will be upon you sooner than you think, and you will have more free time now to ponder ideas.
 So, think about your Common App.
 I suggest keeping a brainstorming list on your computer where you can just add ideas as they come, then when the time does come to actually choose a topic to write about, you will have spent the whole summer coming up with a great list of potential ideas to choose from.